Are Sermons Enough to Preach the Whole Counsel of God? (Part 2 of 2)

 “Why should I give money to support the arts?
 Why not give money to preachers or missionaries instead?
 After all, the most important Gospel work is preaching, isn’t it?
 As Paul says in Romans 10:14, ‘How will they hear without a preacher?
 It never says, ‘How will they hear without an artist?’ does it?”

-During the Nehemiah Foundation’s nearly decade-long effort to renew the arts within the church, I have regularly heard some version of this objection.
+During Renew the Arts’ nearly decade-long effort to renew the arts within the church, I have regularly heard some version of this objection.
 At first blush, it seems true and obvious, doesn’t it?
 If the Word of God is primary and fundamental to the work of the Gospel, then preaching the Word of God and explaining it in sermons must be fundamental and primary to the work of the church.
 Most people in the church believe that it’s okay to have the arts as an adornment for a Gospel message or as a harmless amusement, but they believe the real bulk of the church’s emphasis and resources should go to spreading Gospel sermons far and wide.
 They think explaining the Gospel in sermons is the most effective way to evangelize the world and edify the church, and “preaching” is therefore the most important and primary work of God’s people.

 Why Today’s Best Artists are All Amateur